MicrosoftDocs/Dynamics-365-Operations.pt-br/financials/includes/banner.md

 > [!IMPORTANT]
-> Bem-vindo à documentação do Microsoft Dynamics 365 for Operations em docs.microsoft.com.
-Estamos movendo o conteúdo do Wiki de Ajuda do Dynamics 365 for Operations para este local.
+> Bem-vindo à documentação do Microsoft Dynamics 365 for Finance and Operations, Enterprise Edition em docs.microsoft.com.
+Estamos migrando o conteúdo do Wiki de Ajuda do Finance and Operations para este local.